Leipzig: 20th century

 The Allied ground advance into Germany reached Leipzig in late April 1945.
 The U.S. 2nd Infantry Division and U.S. 69th Infantry Division fought their way into the city on 18 April and completed its capture after fierce urban action, in which fighting was often house-to-house and block-to-block, on 19 April 1945.
-In April 1945 the SS Gruppenführer/Mayor of Leipzig Bruno Erich Alfred Freyberg, his wife and daughter; the Deputy Mayor/Treasurer of Leipzig, Ernest Kurt Lisso, his wife, daughter, and a Volkssturm Major Walter Dönicke committed suicide in Leipzig City Hall.
+In April 1945, the Mayor of Leipzig, SS-Gruppenführer Alfred Freyberg, his wife and daughter, together with Deputy Mayor and City Treasurer Ernest Kurt Lisso, his wife, daughter and Volkssturm Major and former Mayor Walter Dönicke, all committed suicide in Leipzig City Hall.

 The United States turned the city over to the Red Army as it pulled back from the line of contact with Soviet forces in July 1945 to the designated occupation zone boundaries.
 Leipzig became one of the major cities of the German Democratic Republic (East Germany).

 Following the end of World War II in 1945, Leipzig saw a slow return of Jews to the city.
-They were joined by large numbers of German refugees who had been expelled from Central and Eastern Europe.
+They were joined by large numbers of German refugees who had been expelled from Central and Eastern Europe in accordance with the Potsdam Agreement.

 In the mid-20th century, the city's trade fair assumed renewed importance as a point of contact with the Comecon Eastern Europe economic bloc, of which East Germany was a member.
 At this time, trade fairs were held at a site in the south of the city, near the Monument to the Battle of the Nations.

 The planned economy of the German Democratic Republic, however, was not kind to Leipzig.
 Before the Second World War, Leipzig had developed a mixture of industry, creative business (notably publishing), and services (including legal services).
 During the period of the German Democratic Republic, services became the concern of the state, concentrated in East Berlin; creative business moved to West Germany; and Leipzig was left only with heavy industry.
 To make matters worse, this industry was extremely polluting, making Leipzig an even less attractive city to live in.
 Between 1950 and the end of the German Democratic Republic, the population of Leipzig fell from 600,000 to 500,000.

 In October 1989, after prayers for peace at St. Nicholas Church, established in 1983 as part of the peace movement, the Monday demonstrations started as the most prominent mass protest against the East German government.
 The reunification of Germany, however, was at first not good for Leipzig.
-The centrally planned heavy industry that had become the city's speciality was, in terms of the advanced economy of reunited Germany, almost completely unviable, and closed.
+The centrally planned heavy industry that had become the city's specialty was, in terms of the advanced economy of reunited Germany, almost completely unviable, and closed.
 Within only six years, 90% of jobs in industry had vanished.
 As unemployment rocketed, the population fell dramatically; some 100,000 people left Leipzig in the ten years after reunification, and vacant and derelict housing became an urgent problem.